SHTFDad may collect a share of sales or other compensation from the links on this page.

 Within days humanity will collectively lose its mind.
 That should be plenty of motivation to build an underground bunker and hide out of sight.
 Meanwhile, the desperate humanity above reduces its number by 90 percent.

-Pandemics are defined as an epidemic that spreads across a large geographic region.
+By now, everyone is familiar with what a pandemic is.
+In case you have been living on a deserted island since 2019, pandemics are defined as an epidemic that spreads across a large geographic region.
 We have our annual flu scare (get your shots and wash your hands… everything) and have even survived the swine flu.
-But we haven’t had a good ol’ fashion pandemic since 1918.

 The Spanish Flu spread across the world and killed between 3% and 5% of the world’s population.
 And this all without the benefit of global travel.